-With regards to the latest Monetary Authority of Singapore (MAS) Payment Services Act that is going effective on 28th January 2020, there is an important update to the Crypto.com Visa Card limits for Singaporean residents (users that applied card with SG residential address proof).
+With regards to the latest Monetary Authority of Singapore (MAS) Payment Services Act that is going effective on 28th January 2020, there is an important update to the Crypto.com Visa Card limits for Singaporean residents (users that applied for a card with SG residential address proof).

 What is the Payment Services Act?

 The Payment Services Act (PSA) imposes limits on all Singaporean e-wallet users on how much money they can spend or hold in their e-wallet.
 This applies to all personal e-wallets including your Crypto.com Visa Card wallet.